Johannesduvenage/bearded-dragon/README.md

-To keep data persistent, we mount certain directories that will maintain state for InfluxDB and Grafana. `./dashapp` and `./dashboards` provide dynamic dashboards for live streaming data with `dragon listen`. `./influxdb` and `./grafana` are created when you run `make up` and mount to `/data` and `/var/lib/grafana` to their respective containers.
-You can grab any of this data and plug it into your own service.
+To keep data persistent, we mount certain directories that will maintain state for InfluxDB and Grafana. `./dashboard` provides a dynamic dashboard for live streaming data with `dragon listen`. `./influxdb` and `./grafana` are created when you run `make up` and mount to `/data` and `/var/lib/grafana` to their respective containers.
+You can grab all of this data and plug it into your own service.
 The root directory of the project is mounted to `/app` on the main bearded-dragon container where most of the commands will be run.